A Coupled Hybridizable Discontinuous Galerkin and Boundary Integral Method for Analyzing Electromagnetic Scattering: Introduction

 Recently, this drawback has been alleviated with the introduction of the hybridizable discontinuous Galerkin (HDG) method~\cite{cockburn2009unified}.
 HDG introduces single-valued hybrid variables on the skeleton of the mesh (namely, a mesh that consists of only the faces of the elements)~\cite{cockburn2009unified} and converts the local/elemental DG matrix systems into a coupled global matrix system, where these hybrid variables are the unknowns to be solved for.
 The computational requirements of HDG are lower than DG since the total degrees of freedom is now reduced~\cite{cockburn2009unified}.

-Indeed, HDG is competitive to FEM in terms of computational requirements, and at the same time it inherits the advantages of the traditional DG.
+Indeed, HDG is competitive to FEM in terms of computational requirements when both methods use a high-order discretization, and at the same time, it maintains the advantages of the traditional DG over FEM~\cite{kirby2012cg,yakovlev2016}.
 In addition, thanks to the local post-processing used after the global matrix system solution, HDG achieves an accuracy convergence of order $p + 2$ (superconvergence), where $p$ is the order of polynomial basis functions used to expand the local/elemental field variables~\cite{cockburn2016static}.
 Because of these benefits, HDG has been used to solve various equations of physics, such as convection-diffusion equations~\cite{nguyen2009an}, Poisson equation~\cite{chen2020hybridizable}, and elastic/acoustic wave equations~\cite{nguyen2011high}.
-For electromagnetics, HDG was first used to solve the two-dimensional (2D) Maxwell equations~\cite{nguyen2011hybridizable}.
-Since then, it has been extended to solve the three-dimensional (3D) Maxwell equations and used in conjunction with a Schwarz-type domain decomposition method to analyze electromagnetic scattering from large objects~\cite{li2013hybridizable,li2014hybridizable}.
-In addition, a hybridizable discontinuous Galerkin time-domain method (HDGTD) has been proposed to solve the time-dependent Maxwell equations.
+For electromagnetics, HDG was first used to solve the two-dimensional (2D) Maxwell's equations~\cite{nguyen2011hybridizable}.
+Since then, it has been extended to solve the three-dimensional (3D) Maxwell's equations and used in conjunction with a Schwarz-type domain decomposition method to analyze electromagnetic scattering from large objects~\cite{li2013hybridizable,li2014hybridizable}.
+In addition, a hybridizable discontinuous Galerkin time-domain method (HDGTD) has been proposed to solve the time-dependent Maxwell's equations.
 This method combines an implicit and explicit time integration scheme and HDG for time marching and spatial discretization, respectively.~\cite{christophe2018implicit,li2019new,nehmetallah2020explicit}.
-HDG has also been used in simulations of multiphysics problems: In~\cite{li2017hybridizable,vidal2021nested}, the coupled system of the Maxwell equations and the hydrodynamic equation has been solved using HDG to simulate the non-local optical response of nanostructures.
+HDG has also been used in simulations of multiphysics problems: In~\cite{li2017hybridizable,vidal2021nested}, the coupled system of the Maxwell's equations and the hydrodynamic equation has been solved using HDG to simulate the non-local optical response of nanostructures.